GIScience Research and Learning Facilities

 geoSMART Learning Laboratory Seaton 3014A

-The Department of Geography operates a newly renovated instructional facility equipped with 30 quad-core Dell Precision T3600 or Tower 5810 computer workstations and large-format monitors.
-Installed software packages include ArcGIS Advanced, ENVI, R, Python, and NetLogo.
+The Department of Geography and Geospatial Sciences operates a newly renovated instructional facility equipped with 35 quad-core Dell Precision 5810 and 5820 computer workstations and large-format monitors.
+Installed software packages include ArcGIS Desktop Advanced, ArcGIS Pro, ENVI, R, Python, GitHub, and NetLogo.